lolli42/dbdoctor/README.md

 # FAQ

 * Will the functionality be made available in a backend GUI?
-  > No. CLI is the only sane way for this kind of things.
+  > No. CLI is the only sane way for these kind of things.

 * Will support for TYPO3 v10 or other older core versions added?
   > No. TYPO3 v11 had quite a few DB changes, and it is not planned to implement